AlexeyYakovlev1/lizardt/presentation/string.md

 ### ```indexOf()```:
 - **Description**
-Returns the index of the beginning of the string that matches the search.
-Also applicable to array
+Returns the index of the beginning of the string that matches the search
 - **Arguments**
   - Item **(required)**
 - **Return**